 If that middle ground is what you’re going for, we’ve got you covered!
-This list is made up of girl names that have a similar sound and feel as the most popular names, but are still rarely used.
-They’re unique enough to raise eyebrows — in a good way!
+This list is made up of girl names that have a similar sound and feel like the most popular names but are still rarely used.
+They’re unique enough to raise eyebrows — in a good way.

 Need more baby name ideas for your little tot?
-We’ve got comprehensive lists for middle names for boys, middle names for girls, one-syllable names, unique names for boys, unique names for girls, last names as first names, nicknames as first names for your little Ace, and so much more!
+We’ve got comprehensive lists for Disney character names, unique middle names for girls, last names as first names for boys, nicknames as first names for your little Ace, and so much more!

-Curious to know more about your family name and in the last names and meanings of other countries, check out our package on last names from around the world.
+Curious to know more about your family name and the last names and meanings of other countries?
+Check out our package on last names from around the world.
 See how many you recognize: Irish, French, Russian, Spanish, Mexican, Brazilian, Portuguese, Italian, and African last names, among others.

-This name has a little bit of everything popular: the letter Z, the “-lynn” ending, and the proximity to popular names like Evelyn — yet it was given to fewer than five babies in the United States last year.
+This name has a little bit of everything popular like the letter Z, the “-lynn” ending, and the proximity to popular names like Evelyn — yet it was given to fewer than five babies in the United States last year.
 You could also spell it with one N: Ezlyn.

 This is likely a variation of the name Zhavia (the “zh” is pronounced like a soft “j,” with a “zhuh” sound: zhuh-VY-ah), which just entered the top 1,000 most popular names.
 Taking the H out may not make it easier for the general public to pronounce, though, since there are several ways it could go.

-Lovers of fiction and fantasy will know that the name Jadis has gotten a pop culture “bump” from two sources: first, Jadis the White Witch in C.S.
+Lovers of fantasy and fiction will know that the name Jadis has gotten a pop culture “bump” from two sources: First, Jadis the White Witch in C.S.
 Lewis’ Chronicles of Narnia series, and second, Jadis, the leader of a group called The Scavengers on the TV series The Walking Dead.
-It’s like Jade or Jada or Jaden, which have all enjoyed a decent level of popularity, but with a more distinctive ending sound.
+It’s like Jade, Jada, or Jaden, which have all enjoyed a decent level of popularity, but with a more distinctive ending sound.

 With the name Coraline on the rise (from the 800s to the 500s in a five-year span), it’s no wonder that such a similar sound is also catching the attention of parents-to-be.
 Another similar name that’s moving up the ranks: The lovely Cordelia.

-Parents who love the wildly popular Sophia (currently at #5 on the charts) and its soundalike counterpart, Sofia (currently at #17) are looking for an alternative, and Fia is it: it’s short and simple, which is a favored trait these days, and sounds like the more popular names, yet hasn’t even broken into the top 1,000.
+Parents who love the wildly popular Sophia (currently at number five on the charts) and its soundalike counterpart, Sofia (currently at number 17) are looking for an alternative, and Fia is it: It’s short and simple, which is a favored trait these days, and sounds like the more popular names but hasn’t even broken into the top 1,000.

-Given to just five babies in the past year, this name plays on people’s love of Hawaiian names like Kehlani and Kailani (which were both among the fastest-rising girl names on the charts last year), and its closeness to Nola (which is currently #644 and rising).
+Given to just five babies in the past year, this name plays on people’s love of Hawaiian names like Kehlani and Kailani (which were both among the fastest-rising girl names on the charts last year), and its closeness to Nola (which is currently number 644 and rising).

 This lovely, romantic-sounding name has a more medieval, less 1950s-secretary vibe than Yvette or Yvonne.